Oil Price War Is Really On As Saudi Arabia Ramps Production by 1m barrels daily - Businessday NG

-As if the situation weren’t bad enough, Saudi Arabia is ramping production to 13million barrels a day, from current target of 12 million barrels a day, in a classic case of fighting fire by fanning the flames.
+As if the current situation isn’t bad enough, Saudi Arabia is ramping production to 13million barrels a day, from current target of 12 million barrels a day, in a classic case of fighting fire by fanning the flames.

 State-owned oil giant, Saudi Aramco said Wednesday that it had been asked by the Saudi energy ministry to raise its production capacity to 13 million barrels per day (bpd), up from 12 million bpd at present.